0bMERLIN/PocketML/README.md

 %%;
 ()
 ```
-To see Python-Editor interop in action, refer
+For a better insight into accessing the editor from code,
-to the `graphics2.ml` library and the source code.
+refer to the `graphics2.ml` library.

 ## Screenshots